DeepLabCut/DeepLabCut/docs/pytorch/Benchmarking_shuffle_guide.md

 and that shuffle 1001, for example, has the same data split as TensorFlow shuffle 1.
 This way, the comparison can be more straightforward and guaranteed to be correct!

+This was contributed by the [2024 DLC AI Residents](https://www.deeplabcutairesidency.org/our-team)!